 | USOIL | Mon 8:10 AM–Sat 6:45 AM (6:45 AM–8:10 AM) |

 Exness observes daylight saving time, so trading hours vary between "summer time" and "winter time."
-Please note that when switching from winter time to summer time, the opening and closing times of foreign exchange markets in various countries will be moved forward by one hour.
+Please note that when the clock changes from winter time to summer time, the opening and closing times of foreign exchange markets in various countries will be moved forward by one hour.

-The leverage applied to Exness’s crude oil contracts is always fixed at 200x or 1,000x, regardless of your account type or leverage settings.
-This fixed leverage allows you to trade crude oil—a highly liquid market with volatile price movements—while hedging your risk and aiming for profits.
+The leverage applied to Exness’s crude oil instruments is always fixed at 200x or 1,000x, regardless of your account type or leverage settings.
+This fixed leverage allows you to trade crude oil—a highly liquid market with volatile price movements—while managing risk and aiming for profits.

 | Stock | Leverage (Fixed) |